PereViader/ManualDi/README.md

 ### Single

-The container will generate a single instance of the type and always return the same when asked to resolve it.
-Similar to the dreaded `Singleton` but not globally accessible.
+The container will generate a single instance of the type and cache it.
+Further calls with for the same resolution will return the cached instance.

 ### Transient

-The container will generate a new instance of the type when requested to resolve it.
+The container will generate a new instance every time the type is resolved.

 ## From